Specular differentiation in one dimension: a quasi-mean value theorem, regularity, and discontinuities: Analysis of specular differentiation

-\begin{remark} If one of the one-sided derivatives is not finite, then the specular derivative is determined solely by the finite one.
-In other words, if the change in a given direction is too extreme, it will be disregarded, and only the change in the opposite direction will be quantified, as illustrated by $f_{\varepsilon}^{\sd}(1)$ above, where $f_{\varepsilon}$ is defined in \eqref{fnc: l.s.c function}. \end{remark}
+\begin{remark} If one of the one-sided derivatives is infinite and the other is finite, then the specular derivative depends on the finite one and the sign of the infinite one, but not on how rapidly the difference quotient corresponding to the infinite one diverges.
+This is illustrated by $f_{\varepsilon}^{\sd}(1)$ for $\varepsilon > 0$, where $f_{\varepsilon}$ is defined in \eqref{ex:l.s.c_func_epsilon}. \end{remark}